Skip to Content

 Color-coded basket system

 You can create a color-coded system inside an area of your home.
-Each basket color belongs to one person or each color-coded basket system is assigned a certain type of laundry.
-Such as a white bin for white and a black bin for darks.
+Each basket color belongs to one person, or each color-coded basket system is assigned a certain type of laundry, such as a white bin for whites and a black bin for darks.

 Centralized laundry system

-If you like the idea of using the nightly laundry routine then you can create a centralized basket system inside your bathroom or a small area inside your home that everyone puts their daily dirty clothes in.
+If you like the idea of using the nightly laundry routine, you can create a centralized basket system inside your bathroom or a small area inside your home where everyone puts their dirty clothes.

-I hope you fount his post helping in creating a simple laundry system that could change your life.
+I hope you found his post helpful in creating a simple laundry system that could change your life.

-And that the easy steps for conquering your family’s piles of clothes, towels, and linens no longer consumes your life.
+And that the easy steps for conquering your family’s piles of clothes, towels, and linens no longer consume your life.

 Thanks for reading and supporting my blog.